 Sitting down at a local coffee shops and spend your time to draw or write or use your creative side is a great way to spend time in a foreign city without affecting your budget.

 Illustration by www.giannisarracino.com

-Tourist Vs Traveller
+Tourist Vs Traveler

-Overall, there is a difference between being a tourist and being a traveller.
+Overall, there is a difference between being a tourist and being a traveler.
 If you want comfort and you want to put a check on all the “must-see” attractions and places of a specific country, you should visit as a tourist.

-While as a traveller you are visiting a new place to live new experiences and enrich yourself with a journey that doesn’t necessarily include a visit to “must do” attractions but shows what the locals do and how they live their cities the fullest.
+While as a traveler you are visiting a new place to live new experiences and enrich yourself with a journey that doesn’t necessarily include a visit to “must do” attractions but shows what the locals do and how they live their cities the fullest.
 Sometimes even a few days in a remote countryside town could be more inspiring than a 2 weeks journey in a big city visiting all the main tourist spots.
+Thanks :)